-(b) Manganese is a regulated contaminant but was not detected in routine samples associated with regulatory compliance and is below all regulatory standards.
+(d) Manganese and total chromium are regulated contaminants but were not detected in routine samples associated with regulatory compliance and are below all regulatory standards.
 ND = Not Detected CaCO3 = Calcium Carbonate

 This table includes data only on constituents that were detected.